-The emissions modeling process, performed using SMOKE v4.6, apportions the emissions inventories into the grid cells used by CMAQ and temporalizes the emissions into hourly values.
+The emissions modeling process, performed using SMOKE v4.7, apportions the emissions inventories into the grid cells used by CMAQ and temporalizes the emissions into hourly values.
 In addition, the pollutants in the inventories (e.g., NOx, PM and VOC) are split into the chemical species needed by CMAQ.
-For the purposes of preparing the CMAQ- ready emissions, the NEI emissions inventories by data category are split into emissions modeling "platform" sectors; and emissions from sources other than the NEI are added, such as the Canadian, Mexican, and offshore inventories.
-Emissions sectors within the emissions modeling platform are separated out from each other when the emissions for that sector are run through all of the SMOKE programs, except the final merge, independently from emissions in the other sectors.
-The final merge program called Mrggrid combines the sector-specific gridded, speciated and temporalized emissions to create the final CMAQ-ready emissions inputs.
+For the purposes of preparing the CMAQ- ready emissions, the NEI emissions inventories by data category are split into emissions modeling platform "sectors"; and emissions from sources other than the NEI are added, such as the Canadian, Mexican, and offshore inventories.
+Emissions source categories that are run through all of the SMOKE programs, except the final merge, independently from emissions categories in the other sectors.
+The final merge program called Mrggrid combines low-level sector-specific gridded, speciated and temporalized emissions to create the final CMAQ-ready emissions inputs.
 For biogenic emissions, the CMAQ model allows for biogenic emissions to be included in the CMAQ-ready emissions inputs, or for biogenic emissions to be computed within CMAQ itself (the "inline" option).
 This study uses the inline biogenic emissions option.

-Table 3-1 presents the sectors in the emissions modeling platform used to develop the year 2016 emissions for this project.
+Table 3-1 presents the sectors in the emissions modeling platform used to develop the year 2017 emissions for this project.
 The sector abbreviations are provided in italics; these abbreviations are used in the SMOKE modeling scripts, the inventory file names, and throughout the remainder of this section.
-Annual 2016 emission summaries for the U.S. anthropogenic sectors are shown in Table 3-2 (i.e., biogenic emissions are excluded).
-Table 3-3 provides a summary of emissions for the anthropogenic sectors containing Canadian, Mexican and offshore sources.
-State total emissions for each sector are provided in Appendix B, a workbook entitled "Appendix_B_2016_emissions_totals_by_sector.xlsx".
+Annual emission summaries for the U.S. anthropogenic sectors are shown in Table 3-2 (i.e., biogenic emissions are excluded).
+Table 3-3 provides a summary of emissions for the anthropogenic sectors containing Canadian, Mexican, and offshore sources.
+State total emissions for each sector are provided in Appendix B, a workbook entitled "Appendix\B\2017\emissions\totals\by\sector.xlsx".